Faraway Worlds is reader-supported. If you buy something through a link on this page, we may earn a small commission.

 The Wachau Valley is situated along the banks of the Danube River and is Austria’s most famous wine region.
 A UNESCO World Heritage site, it’s a wonderful place to explore, with a huge amount a history and culture.
 As well as tasting the wine, visit some of the remarkable towns and villages in the area, as well as the beautiful, old castles dotted through the region.

 The Wachau Valley is just an hour away from Vienna.
 If you enjoy wine, you probably don’t want to drive, so consider doing the next best thing – catching the train to Krems and cycling through the valley from there.
-You can hire a bike independently or join one of the many tours that meander through the valley, stopping at wineries along the way.
+You can hire a bike independently or join one of the biking tours that meander through the valley, stopping at wineries along the way.

 The Wachau wineries are famous for their dry whites, generally made from Riesling and Grüner Veltliner grapes.
 The vineyards tend to be stony and are often terraced, offering wonderful views of the river and surrounding countryside.

 Discover century-old terraced vineyards and visit family-run wineries to taste local Austrian wine and regional specialties.
 Some favourite wineries are listed below: